andronocean/wp-subtree-experiment/README.md

 We can edit the theme files and commit changes on our main, parent repo.

 Note that it's a good idea to put changes inside and outside the subtree into separate commits (we'll see why...)

+### Pull in upstream changes

+If the upstream theme gets updated and we want to include those changes in our project, we can do so:

+`git subtree pull --prefix=web/app/themes/oakville-college theme-upstream master --squash`

+The options are the same as wiht `subtree add`.

+(It's safest to do this on a special branch, since merging could be a complicated affair.)